targomo/targomo-java/README.md

 ## Release Notes

+### 0.0.21

+- Fixed penalties for uphill and downhill

 ### 0.0.20

 * Implementation to carry out a Geocoding Request (i.e. translate one or more addresses into geo coordinates)